rycwilson/drag-race/README.md

 * A way to start a car
 * A way to apply power
 * A way to stop the car

+### Note: If you finish all the day 1 stuff early, you may get started
+on day 2 functionality and the bonuses/super bonuses, but keep in mind that there's still a lot you'll want to learn on Thursday before you work on that.
+Pace yourselves.

+## Day 2: In addition

+* A GoCar may only be driven if its in drive.
+Same with the Audi
+* A motorcycle needs to be upshifted to accelerate
+* A semi needs to have its air brakes applied, before it may stop

 ## Bonus